 Go Code Colorado is a statewide app development challenge designed to make public data more accessible and user friendly.
-Teams of developers and entrepreneurs across the state competed to solve business problems and grow our economy, by building apps that will help Colorado companies thrive.
-Equili (formerly LadyCoders Productions) was responsible for the ideation, creation, organization, and production of the event.
-Equili managed the branding, marketing, website design, partnerships, community building, project management and event planning.
+Teams of developers and entrepreneurs across the state compete to solve business problems and grow our economy, by building apps that will help Colorado companies thrive.
+Equili (formerly LadyCoders Productions) in partnership with AT LLC was responsible for the ideation, creation, organization, and production of the program.
+Equili and AT LLC managed the branding, marketing, website design, partnerships, community building, project management and event planning.
 Go Code Colorado is a great example of how Equili builds diversity and inclusion from the ground up.
 This event was a an inspiration of what the tech world can be.
 During the 2015 competition, 6 out of 10 finalists were female entrepreneurs or female developers.

 Recess was an unconventional evening presented by the AMA Colorado and Ignite Denver and managed by Equili.
 Attendees gathered at the Denver Museum of Art to gain inspiration and give their left brain a rest.
 Recess brought speakers and experts from all walks of life to give attendees an opportunity to break away from their daily routine; recharge and find inspiration to refuel their creative energy.

 Tech Garden was a community-led event designed by community leaders from MergeLane, Techstars, Galvanize, BoomTown, and LadyCoders to empower more women to start technology companies by connecting them to a network of like-minded women for support, shared learning, and role models.

 Coder Day of Service was a community event inspired by Dr. Martin Luther King Jr. and the National Day of Service.
 For one day, 200 coders came together in New York City to contribute to over 50 open-source social impact projects.